wangby511/System-Design-Architecture-and-Infra/design-common.md

 Leader-follower replica

-Database Sharding - hotkey issue and handling mechanisms
+### Database Sharding - hotkey issue and handling mechanisms

+Original purpose - the data becomes very large and it can not be stored on a single machine.
+So we need to split it into distributed disks for storing and querying.

+A shard or service that receives much more data than the others is called **a hotspot**.

+This problem can be mitigated by allocating more nodes/resources to process popular item/key, or at the beginning we should choose the right/proper partition key.

 ## Delivery Protocols